-On July 26, 2010, the Company acquired the remaining outstanding capital stock of Renaissance Lighting, Inc. ("Renaissance"), a privately-held, pioneering innovator of solid-state light-emitting diode ("LED") architectural lighting.
-Renaissance, based in Herndon, Virginia, offered a full range of LED-based specification-grade downlighting luminaires and has developed an extensive intellectual property portfolio related to advanced LED optical solutions and technologies.
+On July 26, 2010, the Company acquired for cash the remaining outstanding capital stock of Renaissance Lighting, Inc. ("Renaissance"), a privately-held innovator of solid-state light-emitting diode ("LED") architectural lighting devices based in Herndon, Virginia.
 Previously, the Company entered into a strategic partnership with Renaissance, which included a noncontrolling interest in Renaissance and a license to Renaissance's intellectual property estate.
 The operating results of Renaissance have been included in the Company's consolidated financial statements since the date of acquisition.

-On April 20, 2009, the Company acquired 100% of the outstanding capital stock of Sensor Switch, Inc. ("Sensor Switch"), an industry-leading developer and manufacturer of lighting controls and energy management systems.
-Sensor Switch, based in Wallingford, Connecticut, offered a wide-breadth of products and solutions that substantially reduce energy consumption, including occupancy sensors, photocontrols, and distributed lighting control devices.
+On April 20, 2009, the Company acquired for cash, stock, and a promissory note all of the outstanding capital stock of Sensor Switch, Inc. ("Sensor Switch"), an industry-leading developer and manufacturer of lighting control devices and energy management systems.
+Sensor Switch, based in Wallingford, Connecticut, offered a wide-breadth of lighting solutions that substantially reduce energy consumption, including occupancy sensors, photocontrols, and distributed lighting control devices.
 The operating results of Sensor Switch have been included in the Company's consolidated financial statements since the date of acquisition.

 On December 31, 2008, the Company acquired for cash and stock substantially all the assets and assumed certain liabilities of Lighting Controls & Design ("LC&D").
-Located in Glendale, California, LC&D is a manufacturer of comprehensive digital lighting controls and software that offered a breadth of products, ranging from dimming and building interfaces to digital thermostats, all within a single, scalable system.
+Located in Glendale, California, LC&D was a manufacturer of comprehensive digital lighting control solutions that offered a breadth of devices, ranging from dimming and building interfaces to digital thermostats, all within a single, scalable system.
 The operating results of LC&D have been included in the Company's consolidated financial statements since the date of acquisition.